Write out the 5.5 times table as far as possible.

 Six students borrow £5000 to help pay for their university course.
 Calculate how much each student will have to pay back to the lender.

-Calculations appear on the screen every 10 seconds.
+Calculations appear on the screen every few seconds.

 What is the sum of the numbers missing from the given Sudoku puzzle?